freedomofpress/securedrop/docs/journalist_user_manual.md

 Tails comes with lots of applications that will help you securely work with documents, including an office suite, graphics tools, desktop publishing tools, audio tools, and printing and scanning tools.
 For more information, visit [Work on sensitive documents](https://tails.boum.org/doc/sensitive_documents/index.en.html) on the Tails website.

 Tails also comes with the [Metadata Anonymization Toolkit](https://mat.boum.org/) (MAT) that is used to help strip metadata from a variety of types of files, including png, jpg, OpenOffice/LibreOffice documents, Microsoft Office documents, pdf, tar, tar.bz2, tar.gz, zip, mp3, mp2, mp1, mpa, ogg, and flac.
-You can open MAT by clicking `Applications` in the top left corner, Accessories, Metadata Anonymisation Toolkit.
+You can open MAT by clicking `Applications` in the top left corner, Accessories, Metadata Anonymization Toolkit.

 We recommend that you do as much work as you can inside of Tails before copying these documents back to your `Journalist Workstation`, including stripping metadata with MAT.